samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 #### Hold That Thought

-You’ll fill in more details about your class later.
+You'll fill in more details about your class later.
 Choosing your class is the most important decision you make in creating a character, and it informs many of the decisions you make in later steps.
-You’ll return to your class’s description in [chapter 3](/sources/dnd/phb-2024/character-classes) several more times before you’re done.
+You'll return to your class's description in [chapter 3](/sources/dnd/phb-2024/character-classes) several more times before you're done.

 ### Step 2: Determine Origin

-Determining your character’s origin involves choosing a background, a species, and two languages.
+Determining your character's origin involves choosing a background, a species, and two languages.

-A character’s background represents the place and occupation that were most formative for the character.
-The combination of background, species, and languages provides fertile soil for your imagination as you ponder your character’s earliest days.
+A character's background represents the place and occupation that were most formative for the character.
+The combination of background, species, and languages provides fertile soil for your imagination as you ponder your character's earliest days.

 #### Choose a Background

-Choose your character’s background, and write it on your character sheet.
+Choose your character's background, and write it on your character sheet.
 You can choose any of the backgrounds detailed in [chapter 4](/sources/dnd/phb-2024/character-origins#BackgroundDescriptions), and your DM might offer additional backgrounds as options.

-The background you choose influences step 3, when you determine your character’s ability scores.
-If you’re having trouble choosing, the Ability Scores and Backgrounds table shows which backgrounds benefit which ability scores.
-Look for your class’s primary ability there.
+The background you choose influences step 3, when you determine your character's ability scores.
+If you're having trouble choosing, the Ability Scores and Backgrounds table shows which backgrounds benefit which ability scores.
+Look for your class's primary ability there.

 ##### Ability Scores and Backgrounds